Salvatore Mazzaferro

-Salvatore Mazzaferro (born October 11, 2001) is a Canadian professional soccer player who plays as a defender.
+Salvatore "Sal" Mazzaferro (born October 11, 2001) is a Canadian professional soccer player who plays as a defender for USL Championship side Loudoun United FC.

 Early life

 Born in Toronto, Canada, Mazzaferro is of Italian descent through his grandparents.
 Mazzaferro began playing youth soccer with Bolton SC.
 After his family moved to London, Ontario, he began playing with FC London, later moving on to play with Brampton SC and Atletico Toronto.
 He later joined the Toronto FC Academy.

 College career

 In 2019, he began attending the University of South Florida, where he played for the men's soccer team.
 On August 29, 2019, he made his collegiate debut in a match against the Maryland Terrapins.
 At the end of his freshman season, he was named to the American Athletic Conference (AAC) All-Rookie Team and the All-Academic Team.
 On March 6, 2021, he recorded his first assist, in a match against the Tulsa Golden Hurricane.
 On March 20, 2021, he scored his first collegiate goal, in a match against the SMU Mustangs.
 After his sophomore season, he was named to the All-AAC Second Team and was once again named to the All-Academic Team.
 Ahead of his junior season, he was named to the preseason All-Conference team, and after the season, he was once again named an All-AAC Second Team.

 Ahead of his senior season, he was once again named to the preseason All-AAC team and was named the AAC Defensive Player of the Week in October.
 At the end of the season, he was named to the All-AAC Second Team for the third time, and was also named to the All-East Region Third Team.